Ch0wW/docker-hlds-won2/README.md

 You will need to set up a RCON password within your `server.cfg` file, as there's no easy way to directly control your HLDS container. (`rcon_password "mypassword"`)

 ### Can you set me up a server?
-❌ **I can**, but I offer direct support on Gold Tier members on Patreon only.
-Please note you still need to rent or own a server for it.
+🔒 **I can**, but I offer direct support for Gold Tier members on Patreon only.
+Please note you still need to rent or own a server beforehand, something I can't do for you.

 ### I've heard it's so easy to cheat using a modified binary, but can you block that?
 ✅ **You can**, however it will require AMXX (included) and a very specific plugin (not included as of now, as a modern rewrite is in the works).